Baryon asymmetry from dark matter decay

 {\bf Detection Prospects:} There are several promising detection prospects of the model we have proposed here.
 DM can scatter of nucleons due to singlet ($S$) mixing with the SM Higgs ($h$) leading to spin-independent DM-nucleon scattering tightly constrained by direct detection experiments like LZ \cite{LZ:2022ufs}.
 In Fig. \ref{DDcontour}, we show the current LZ limit and future sensitivity of DARWIN \cite{DARWIN:2016hyl} for different choices of singlet-SM Higgs mixing $\theta$ in $Y_S-m_\chi$ plane.
 The contours for chosen $Y_\nu$ indicate the cogenesis preferred parameter space.
-Clearly, the parameter space remains verifiable in direct detection experiments.
 The green shaded regions corresponding to smaller values of $Y_S$ indicate the parameter space where forbidden DM decay is never allowed.
 For even smaller values of $Y_S$, the annihilation of DM is not sufficient enough to keep the symmetric part below $1\%$ of total DM relic.
-This clearly indicates the importance of large $Y_S$ to realise successful leptogenesis from forbidden DM in our model.

 The model also has cosmological predictions due to role of $\Phi$ as inflaton via non-minimal coupling $(\xi)$ to gravity.
 When $\Phi> M_P/\sqrt{\xi}$, it slow-rolls and causes inflation generating the required tensor-to-scalar ratio and scalar spectral index \cite{Okada:2010jf, Okada:2015lia, Borah:2020wyc, Borah:2021inn} consistent with cosmological data from CMB experiments like Planck \cite{Akrami:2018odb} and BICEP/Keck \cite{BICEP:2021xfz}.
 For example, with $\xi\gg 1$, we have predictions for inflationary observables, namely the magnitude of spectral index ($n_s$) and tensor-to-scalar ratio ($r$) as $r=0.003$, $n_{s}=0.967$ for number of e-folds $N_e=60$, which satisfies Planck 2018 data at 1$\sigma$ level \cite{Akrami:2018odb}.